sethbr11/ElectronApp/docs/InitialSetup.md

 ## Step 3: Publishing
 Before getting too far into app development, it's good to make sure publishing works and is configured in the app.
 We will get a little bit into code signing, but just enough to be able to do testing.
 This would involve configuring temporary certificates for Mac, since MacOS won't let you run your installed app without it.
 The documentation for publishing with Electron Forge is not the most descriptive, but can be found [here](https://www.electronforge.io/config/publishers).

 To see everything that was changed in this project to get it to publish, you can check out the [associated commit](https://github.com/sethbr11/ElectronApp/commit/764155c61a8464a21b0b33ab57a0ea047e3a98b2), but we will also talk about it in this document.
+When you are ready to publish your app, just run ```npm run publish```.

 ### Setup
 The first step is to add the publisher section to forge.config.js under the module.exports, which for GitHub looks a little like this: